Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 ### void lcd_shift_horizontaly(uint8_t shift_amount)
 "Shifts" all pixels on the display, does NOT touch the framebuffer
 Pixels that are moved outside overflow to beggining

 ### void lcd_flip(uint8_t horizontaly, uint8_t verticaly)
+Flips the display content horizontaly/verticaly, does NOT touch the framebuffer

+### void lcd_shift_horizontaly(uint8_t shift_amount)
+"Shifts" all pixels on the display, does NOT touch the framebuffer

+Pixels that are moved outside overflow to beggining

+### void lcd_flip(uint8_t horizontaly, uint8_t verticaly)